RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2021-06-19-Qubes-Whonix-anon-modes.md

     - The user's real IP address / location is revealed.
     - The user's location is revealed.

 Think of these as use cases based on threat models, but also - in the context - as compartmentalized VMs.
-These scenarios can work quite well paired with respective AppVMs on a QubesOS system.
+These scenarios can work quite well paired with the designated AppVMs on a QubesOS system.
 For instance - where a Mode 1-based VM is a generated AppVM titled `mode-1` using the `whonix-ws` template-VM and `sys-whonix` network-VM.

 But we can do one better here - we can get a freshly installed QubesOS system off the ground with this setup.
 Let's create an AppVM for each of these Modes using infrastructure management via [Salt](https://docs.saltproject.io/en/latest/).